Role management in the Console

 Assign roles to groups

-Group roles allow all group members to inherit the same permissions, making it easier to manage teams with shared access needs.
+Group roles allow all group members to inherit the same permissions, making it easier to manage teams with the same access needs.

 - Select a Permission level, either Account, All product environments, or a specific product environment.